bartprokop/rxtx/README.md

  - compiled against Java 1.3

 Currently I'm working on version 2.3.0:
- - added Findbugs build checks (107 deficiencies reported on Low threshold, all fixed !!!)
+ - added Findbugs build checks (107 deficiencies reported on Low threshold, 21 on Default, all fixed !!!)
  - Java 1.7
  - some new features....